25 Nov Cashing out Annual Leave

 The purpose of annual leave is to provide employees with the opportunity for paid time off work for rest and recreation.

 It is very important to remember this last statement, as it is a foundational/founding principle of the Act.
-This law made it unlawful to adopt “use-it-or-lose-it” leave policies, it restricts cash out options and allows annual leave to accrue unlimited during employment.
+This law made it unlawful to adopt “use-it-or-lose-it” leave policies, it restricts cash out options and allows employees to build up unlimited annual leave entitlements during employment.

 The law wants people to take a break, which is a good thing!
 Rested people are safer, happier and more productive.